 South Carolina is the prime location for a total solar eclipse crossing the U.S., coast-to-coast, for the first time since 1918.
 On Aug.
 21, 2017, the eclipse begins near...

 Get Ready for the Total Solar Eclipse August 21, 2017

 South Carolina is the prime location for a total solar eclipse crossing the U.S., coast-to-coast, for the first time since 1918.
 On August 21, 2017, the eclipse begins near Lincoln City, OR, at 1:15 p.m.
 Totality ends at 2:48 p.m. near Charleston, SC.

 To find out the exact time of the start and end of the eclipse and totality for your specific area, use the following resource.

-South Carolina ETV and South Carolina Public Radio have created a 2017 Total Solar Eclipse page that includes many educational links.
+South Carolina ETV and South Carolina Public Radio Total Solar Eclipse Page

 Pre-produced video segments include an interview with SCETV host Beryl Dakers and Astronaut Charles Duke about the 45th anniversary of his moon walk and the artifacts that are housed at the State Museum.
 The day of, SCETV is producing a multi-city live event for television and radio across the state, as well as feeding select segments to the producers of the PBS series NOVA, which is preparing a nationwide recap/special on the solar eclipse for that evening.
 We’ll also simulcast live on radio and television, and stream live from the South Carolina State Museum from 2:30 – 3:30 p.m.
 The show will follow the “path of totality” for viewers and listeners throughout the state and beyond.
 The SCETV program will be re-broadcast that evening prior to the premiere of the new NOVA special.
 There will also be simultaneous screening events in Columbia and Charleston.